 A New Era for Aberdeen Art Gallery

-The countdown is over, the exhibitions are in place and 4 years of planning, preparation and hard work have come to an end.
+The countdown is over, the exhibitions are in place and 4 years of planning, preparation and hard work have come to an end at Aberdeen Art Gallery.

 Originally collections brought together industrial exhibitions mixed with art exhibitions.
 A fine art collection quickly grew with great examples of 19th, 20th and 21st century works.
 However the gallery was constantly being refreshed, in 1900 a private collection belonging to Alexander Macdonald, one of Aberdeen’s granite merchants, was gifted to the gallery.